MD Helicopters MH-6 Little Bird: Operation Urgent Fury (Grenada)

-None of these aircraft were listed in the public inventory of U.S. military at the time.
+None of these aircraft were listed in the public inventory of US military at the time.
 The existence of the secret aviation unit became widely known in the aftermath of the invasion, as OH-6s helicopters were photographed and filmed in action by civilians onlookers.

-The CIA also deployed a two highly modified, "silent" Hughes 500D helicopters to nearby Barbados in advance of the invasion.
+The CIA also deployed two highly modified, "silent" Hughes 500D helicopters to nearby Barbados in advance of the invasion.
 They were offered to the Pentagon's invasion commanders for clandestine reconnaissance purposes, but were not used by the military over Grenada during Urgent Fury.